aaronparker/azurevirtualdesktop/bicep/vm/README.md

 **Note**: The deployment identity (user or service principal) must have `Get` and `List` permissions on Key Vault secrets.

-### Example 5: Windows Server with Active Directory Domain Join
+### Example: Windows Server with Active Directory Domain Join

 Update `main.bicepparam`: